-Clinical shift hours and days vary but are usually scheduled 6:30AM - 2:30PM, Thursday and Friday.
+Clinical hours and days vary but are usually scheduled 6:30AM - 2:30PM, Thursday and Friday.
 In general, clinical will be two days a week, but will increase to 3-5 days a week toward the end of the program.
 Some limited 12-hour and/or 3:00PM-11:00PM shifts may be required.

-2. SPRING SEMESTER (PN 3 COHORT)
+2. Spring Semester (PN2Cohort)

-The Spring semester PN3 cohort begins in January and ends in December of the same year.
-It is a full-time, daytime program with an average attendance of 30-34 hours/week.
-On-campus attendance hours are 8:00am-3:00pm.
-One day each week will be devoted to online, synchronous instruction.
-A short summer break in July is included.
-Attendance hours are required for skills practice and performance checks, classroom activities and instruction, testing, and clinical.
-Students should plan to be in attendance on campus or at the clinical site four days a week and online one day per week on average.
-The students in the PN3 cohort attend class on campus on Monday, Tuesday, Wednesday (online), Thursday, Friday.
+The Spring semester PN2 cohort begins in January and ends in December of the same year.
+PN2 is a full-time, daytime cohort with an average attendance of 30-34 hours per week.
+Attendance hours are required for classroom activities and instruction, skills demonstrations, skills practice, skills performance checks, testing, and clinical.
+Students should plan to be in attendance on campus or at the clinical site five days per week, according to the instructional calendar.
+On-campus attendance hours are 8:00am-3:00pm, Monday - Friday.

-Clinical shift hours and days vary but are usually scheduled 6:30AM - 2:30PM, Thursday and Friday.
+Clinical hours and days vary but are usually scheduled 6:30AM - 2:30PM, Thursday and Friday.
 In general, clinical will be two days a week, but will increase to 3-5 days a week toward the end of the program.
 Some limited 12-hour and/or 3:00PM-11:00PM shifts may be required.